przemyslawbok/user-management/README.md

 # Description

-This is a simple User Management app for purpose of recruitment processes.
+This is a simple User Management app for purpose of technical assessment in recruitment processes.

 # Tech Stack